Mreaggle/JumpstyleUnitedNations/JUNToolkit/README.md

 ## Historical Data Research

+ - You can sort videos by tagging them as before:YYYY-MM-DD so, to watch a video that was released before January 1st, 2015, you search before:2015-01-01 + you can narrow the search as you'd like.
+It also works with after:YYYY-MM-DD.
+It's not perfect, but it's as good as it gets.

 ### 1. Key Figures Worldwide

 **Description:** The Key Figures Worldwide project is an index for jumpers, artists, groups and events that somehow influenced the scene as a whole.